pvandervelde/mindvortex/src/posts/2100-01-01-Calvinverse-an-example-build-infrastructure.md

     store, [Vault]() as secret management system
 - Currently have a full system set up on a quad core Hyper-V host.
 It works but it's not the best performance.
 Minimal hardware requirements are probably 6 core + 64Gb RAM for the host machine
+- Design principles
+  - Original code for everything is stored in source control, images, configs etc. etc. Everything should be in source control so that it is always possible to see what changes were made and to roll-back / branch etc.
+  - Secrets etc. should be handled in a safe way --> vault
+  - Should never have to log into any of the VMs.
+VMs are made and then never 'changed' (immutable infrastructure).
+Any changes will be made to the repository, a new image will be made and once tested it will replace the existing production instances.
+This also allows adding more instances quickly if that becomes necessary
+  - Logs and metrics should be collected for everything so that diagnosing issues is possible without logging into the VMs
+  - Using Consul as local DNS to contain environments. i.e. each 'environment' is determined by the consul master instances it connects to.
+This means you can have multiple environments, e.g. production and test, running on the same hardware in the same physical network (or even the same VLAN).
+Inside the environment the instances can refer to each other based on the consul name, e.g. active.build.service.mynetwork (assuming mynetwork is your consul domain name) and calls will only got to the instance that is in that environment
+    - note that if you need strict separation then you'll need to use vlans etc. to achieve that

 ## Characteristics